Skip to main content

 For example, say you are afraid of snakes because you stepped on one when you were little and it bit you.
 Now you have the chance to take a trip to the zoo but decide not to go because you’re anxious that the snakes could escape from their enclosures and bite you.
 Even thinking about getting bitten again makes you feel like you’re going to faint.
 Your heart begins to pound and your head starts to throb.
 This is a physical reaction to the fear of what might happen.

 We all believe in something, but not everything we believe is accurate.
-It’s possible to take beliefs that are helpful and appropriate and mix them up in our heads with beliefs which can be destructive and inaccurate.
+It is possible to take beliefs that are helpful and appropriate and mix them up in our heads with beliefs that can be destructive and inaccurate.
 For instance, you worry about getting fired from your job.
-There are no clear signs that something like this will actually happen, but still you become anxious.
+There are no clear signs that something like this will happen, but still, you become anxious.
 Not just occasionally, but constantly.

-The idea behind cognitive behavioral therapy is that if you are able to identify your inappropriate responses, you will be able to replace your distorted thoughts with a more realistic view, thereby reducing or eliminating your anxiety.
+The idea behind cognitive behavioral therapy is that if you can identify your inappropriate responses, you will be able to replace your distorted thoughts with a more realistic view, thereby reducing or eliminating your anxiety.

 Everybody has fleeting thoughts where a pang of fear or anxiety will come to mind.
 That’s just a normal part of life.
 But if the thoughts don’t go away, if they hang around and we listen to them as they loop through our minds repetitively, that indicates a serious problem.
 Cognitive behavioral therapy for anxiety teaches the mind to interrupt that loop and enables you to move past the place where you’re trapped.